It's Great to Be Alive!: Critical reception

 It's Great To Be Alive! received generally positive reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album holds an average score of 88, based on 6 reviews.
-Pitchfork Media's Jonathan Bernstein said "It’s Great to be Alive! is the sound of a veteran band in complete command of its back-catalog."
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album holds an average score of 88, based on six reviews.
+Pitchfork Media's Jonathan Bernstein said the album "is the sound of a veteran band in complete command of its back catalog."

 Commercial performance

 The album debuted at No. 111 on the Billboard 200, selling 5,000 copies in the first week.
 It has sold 16,000 copies in the United States as of July 2016.